 The Second Is An Entity Purchase Buy-Sell Agreement:

-Again, first, the company and owners must sign a legally drafted buy-sell agreement, which this time obligates the company to buy the shares of an owner upon death.
+Again, the company and owners must sign a legally drafted buy-sell agreement, which this time obligates the company to buy the shares of an owner upon death.
 Next, the company purchases, owns, and pays premium on a life insurance policy on each of the owners.
 The company is named beneficiary of that life insurance policy.
 Upon the death of an insured owner, the company receives the death benefit payment, pays the deceased’s heirs, and transfers the business interest back to the company.

 The choice between a cross-purchase agreement and an entity purchase buy-sell agreement will depend on the specific situation of the company, as there are advantages and disadvantages to each approach.
 A lawyer can help determine which arrangement is best for each specific situation.